 An inclosure Act for Little Catworth was passed in 1780 affecting 800 acres of common fields which were partly in Great Catworth and partly in Stow Longa.
 Another Act in 1795 for Great Catford affected another 2000 acres.
 The civil parish of Little Catworth was abolished in 1885, along with Great Catworth, to help create Catworth civil parish."

-- Monumental inscriptions for Little Catworth have not yet been recorded by the Huntingdonshire FHS.
+- Monumental inscriptions for Little Catworth have not yet been recorded by the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.